kids-first/kf-somatic-workflow/docs/kfdrc_lancet_sub_wf.md

    - `300` or half window size used if exome+
    - `25` if pure WGS
 ### Worflow performance tuning
-Occassionally, default memory values may not suffice to process the inputs.
+Occasionally, default memory values may not suffice to process the inputs.
 Edit where needed to unblock these steps.
 All memory units are in whole GB
 ```yaml